 Annona squamosa, the Custard apple, also grows freely at the coast.
 The tree is not as attractive as the Annona muricata but it fruits all the time.
 Mealy bug, particularly on the fruit, can be a problem.

 The species originates from South America.
 There are 800 – 1500 species though this is only an approximate number as new species are still being found.
 Anthurium andraeanum is an epiphyte, and hermaphrodite; ‘spathe’ which is not the flower, carries tiny flowers, which are both male and female.
 To do well Anthuriums require high humidity and a course medium to grow, chopped coconut husk, mixed with a little proper garden compost (not garden soil).
 They prefer indirect light but a little direct sunlight will not hurt, especially if it is early morning or late afternoon.
 To propagate, divide the plant once it has become large enough.

 The Anthurium is listed in the NASA Clean Air Study as removing ‘nasties’ like ammonia and formaldehyde from the air.

 Anthurium bonpladii.
 It was quite a surprise when I realised that my plant was an Anthurium as it doesn’t look at all like any others I have.
 It is very easy to grow.
 Sometimes it has been in full sun; other times in deep shade, it seems to thrive where ever it is placed.

-Antigonon leptopus is native Mexico.
-It is a fast growing perennial, that is very untidy, It tolerates poor soil, a wide range of light conditions, and covers coral within the reach of sea spray.
-Once it is established in the garden it is difficult to eradicate as it has underground tubers, which pop up all the time.
-In Florida it is categorized as invasive species and listed as (Category II invasive exotic).
+Antigonon leptopus is native to Mexico.
+It is a fast growing perennial, tolerating poor soil, and a wide range of light conditions.
+It can cover coral within the reach of sea spray.
+Once established it is difficult to eradicate as it has underground tubers, that re-grow all constantly.
+In Florida it is categorized as invasive species and is listed as a Category II invasive exotic.

 Arachnis flos-aeris var